seraphya/Planets/planets.md

 # Planets

-1. What colour is Uranus?
+1. What colour is Uranus and why?

    Answer:

-   * Why?

-     Answer:

 2. Why was Pluto demoted from being a planet?

    Answer:

-3. Which astronomical body in our Solar System has the largest gravitational pull?
+3. Which astronomical body in our Solar System has the largest gravitational pull and what is its gravitational pull?

-   Answer:

-   * What is its gravitational pull?

    Answer:

 4. Come up with a mnemonic to remember the 5 moons of Pluto and write it below.